loaywael/loaywael/README.md

 -->

 - 🔭 I’m currently open for a new opportunity to gain industry experience.
-- 🌱 I’m currently learning Stereo Vision Depth Estimation, and 3D Reconstruction
+- 🌱 I’m currently learning Stereo Vision and 3D Reconstruction.
-- 👯 I’m looking to collaborate on Computer Vision and Machine Learning Challenges
+- 👯 I’m looking to collaborate on Computer Vision and Machine Learning Challenges.
-- 🤔 I’m looking for help with finding an oppurtunity to study masters in related field to computer vision
+- 🤔 I’m looking for help with selecting the thesis topic in self-driving cars industry.
-- 💬 Ask me about Image Processing, Machine Learning, Deep Learning, Object Recognition, Detection, and Segmentation
+- 💬 Ask me about  Computer Vision, Perceptionm, Machine Learning, Deep Learning and Robotics.
 - 📫 How to reach me: Pleased to connect on LinkedIn: https://www.linkedin.com/in/loaywael/